soihateu/Hydroponics/README.md

 NOTE: Bluetooth BLE is not supported on android studio emulators.
 Enable USB debugging and run on phone.

+- Characteristic cannot hold more than 64 characters, will overflow and output incorrect values.
+(IE. 20,100,100,30,100,100,100)

 ### Arduino Setup

 - Uses AltSoftSerial library; make sure to use the correct ports specifically for AltSoftSerial.